Published on March 10, 2022 by Ashley Rothstein

 *I have heard it is not a good idea take MotilPro while pregnant.

-Ginger is an herb commonly recommended for pregnant women (especially for morning sickness and tummy troubles), so if you haven’t tried it for constipation yet, maybe give it a go. pregnant and cant poop
+Ginger is an herb commonly recommended for pregnant women (especially for morning sickness and tummy troubles), so if you haven’t tried it for constipation yet, maybe give it a go. pregnancy and pooping

 Feeling bloated?
 Read about the 10 things I did to beat the bloat for good.